Questions of Jesus

 Elizabeth Dias and Nancy Gibbs

 As a teacher, Jesus Christ put many of his lessons in the form of questions.
-The gospels recorded some 100 others.
+The gospels record over 100 additional questions.
 Some are rhetorical, needing no answer, but most were real questions posed to real people.
-Many of Jesus' questions are familiar to readers today, yet the context and the potential interpretations of such phrases will offer enlightenment to many.
+Many of Jesus' questions are familiar to readers today, yet the context and the potential interpretations of such phrases will enlighten many.

 Jesus is the Question: The 307 Questions Jesus Asked and the 3 He Answered

 In the Gospels, Jesus asks many more questions than he answers.
 To be precise, Jesus asks 307 questions.
 He is asked 183, of which he only answers 3.
 Asking questions was central to Jesus’ life and teachings.
 In fact, for every question he answers directly, he asks (literally) a hundred.
 Jesus is the Question considers the questions Jesus asks: what they tell us about Jesus and, more importantly, what our responses might say about what it means to follow Him.

 Norm Funk and Matt Menzel

 The four Gospels record 173 questions posed by Jesus.
 Questions Jesus Asked is a compilation of a sermon series on this topic.
 The fact that Jesus asked as many questions as He did stands out, but Jesus didn’t ask questions for the same reasons we do.
 Jesus didn’t ask questions because He needed to know the answer; He asked questions because the one being asked did.
 Jesus asked questions that others were either too afraid or unaware to ask themselves.

 The Only Necessary Thing: Living a Prayerful Life

 The Amazon buttons are affiliate links, which means if you click on the link and purchase the item, Chronic Joy will receive an affiliate commission.